To Let (film): Production

 To Let is the directorial debut of Chezhiyan, and was produced by his wife Prema under the couple's own company La Cinema.
 Chezhiyan also handled the cinematography and wrote the script.
 Unlike in most Tamil films, he avoided including songs, claiming, "As we move closely towards realistic cinema, the first element that make an exit is the music.
 The sound of radio and television, the conversation of people and an auto on the road compensate for the music".
 The film was completed in 25 days, and the cast were all newcomers.

 Release and reception

-To Let was screened at numerous film festivals in 2017 and 2018, and was theatrically released on 21 February 2019.
+To Let premiered in November 2017 at the Kolkata International Film Festival, and was screened at numerous film festivals in 2017 and 2018.
+It was theatrically released on 21 February 2019.
+Baradwaj Rangan wrote, "Chezhian manages to put his premise through on his own terms".
 At the 65th National Film Awards, it won in the category Best Feature Film in Tamil.
-It won the Best Indian film award in the Kolkata International film festival Indian films competition in November 2017.
-It participated in Indian language competition in Bengaluru International film festival and won the FIPRESCI award 2018.
-It was selected in IFFI Goa 2018 in three major categories - International Competition, Centenary Award for the Best Debut Feature Film of a Director and Indian Panorama.
+It won the Best Indian film award in the Kolkata International Film Festival.